Mission Report No 5

 Leaders and Zone Leaders and that certainly helps with the day to day problems

-that these young Elders and Sister may encounter.
+that these young Elders and Sisters may encounter.
 But the ultimate

 responsibility for the success and safety of the Mission and the individual